Skip to main content Link Search Menu Expand Document (external link)

 You may want to watch the post lecture videos here.

-This chapter provides a thorough analysis of key factors that influence cache performance.
-It explores the trade-offs between different cache associativities like Direct Mapped and Fully Associative, detailing how each affects computational efficiency.
-The four cache design issues discussed in this chapter are: associativity, replacement policies, write policies, and block size.
+1. The four cache design issues: The four cache design issues discussed in this chapter are: associativity, replacement policies, write policies, and block size.
+We then explore the trade-offs between different cache associativities like DM cache and FA cache.
 There is no golden cache design that suits all kinds of situations.
 The performance of a cache depends on its use case and we need to choose our cache design wisely based on our use cases.
-For example, associativity is less important when N
+For example, associativity is less important when N (size of cache) is large, because the risk for contention is inversely proportional to N.

-- Block Size: Considers the pros and cons of increasing cache block size, noting that while it may reduce the number of cache misses, it also risks increasing the fetch time for larger blocks.
+• Block Size: Considers the pros and cons of increasing cache block size, noting that while it may reduce the number of cache misses, it also risks increasing the fetch time for larger blocks.

 Appendix